 Integers up to the value of the max_tagged_integer Prolog flag are represented more efficiently on the stack.
-For clauses and records the difference is much smaller.
+For integers that appear in clauses, the value (below max_tagged_integer or not) has little impact on the size of the clause.

 Floating point numbers Floating point numbers are represented as C-native double precision floats, 64-bit IEEE on most machines.